AdamSobieski/Narratology/README.md

 Thirdly, a system could have multiple incremental interpreters and comprehenders, one per cognitive executive task, and could task-switch between these when story threads switched in a narration.

-## Advanced Differencing, Actions, and Lambda Expressions
+## Advanced Differencing, Operations, and Lambda Expressions

 Revisiting differencing, obtaining differences or deltas between instances of a type and being able to apply these to object instances, in theory, a difference between two instances of some types could provide a sequence of simple operations to inspect and/or to perform upon a clone of one object to obtain an object equivalent to another.